People Collapsed On The Streets After Smoking Synthetic Weed

-Thirty-three people were hospitalized in the Brooklyn borough of New York City on Tuesday after reportedly overdosing on synthetic weed, also known as K2 and “spice.”
+Described as a scene from ‘the Walking Dead’, 33 people were hospitalized in New York City after reportedly overdosing on synthetic weed.

 “A Scene Out of ‘The Walking Dead'”